mrhewitt/birdy-bird/README.md

 ## Assets

-Ufortuantly assets are not available for this project as they are from my CraftPix subscription and the licence prohibits me from distributing them outside of a game build
+Unfortuantly assets are not available for this project as they are from my CraftPix subscription and the licence prohibits me from distributing them outside of a game build